Vaisshnavy12/The-Spice-Deciders-/README.md

 ### *Introduction*
 This an adventure game (platformers) which is easy to use and play.

-**⚠️ This game is only suitable for devices which uses keyboard wich contains arrow keys**
+**⚠️ This game is only suitable for devices which uses keyboard which contains arrow keys**

 ### *Description*
 A game which works like Super Mario but easier level and no Piranha Plant.
+Made with inspiration from a classic puzzle game from 2009, Fireboy and Watergirl

 ### *Getting Started*
 Complete these following steps: